simonsdave/clair-cicd/README.md

 way to *production* vs docker images that will only ever be used in *development*
 * Docker images should **not** be pushed to a Docker registry until their risk profile is understood (this is an important one)
-* [Clair](https://github.com/coreos/clair) can be a very effective foundation for the automated assessment of Docker image vulnerabilities when inserted into the CI/CD pipeline
 * the CI/CD pipeline has to be fast. how fast? ideally < 5 minutes between code commit and automated (CD) deployment begins rolling out a change
-* there should be a clear division of responsibilities between those who create a docker image (service engineer) and those that determine the risk of vulnerabilities in a docker image (security analyst)
+* there should be a clear division of responsibilities between those who create a docker image (service engineer) and those who determine the risk of vulnerabilities in a docker image (security analyst)
 * the risk assessment process must generate evidence which can be used to understand the risk assessment decision

-## Key Participants

-* service engineer - responsible for implementing a service that is packaged in a docker image
-* security analyst - responsible for defining the :TODO:

 ## Key Concepts